jeremycherfas/user/pages/03.blog/2019-4-3/listen.md

 ---
-title: "Listened to: 5by5 | The Big Web Show #186: Tantek Çelik—web standards, toolchains, and the decentralized web"
+title: "&#127911; 5by5 | The Big Web Show #186: Tantek Çelik—web standards, toolchains, and the decentralized web"
 published: true
 date: 03-04-2019 08:44
 taxonomy: